 The amortisation expense on intangible assets with finite lives is recognised in profit or loss in the expense category consistent with the function of the intangible asset.
+The intangible assets are amortised over a period of 6 years.

-Other intangible assets
+Other Intangible assets